-Safe Space is a group of trained students dedicated to supporting people who have experienced sexual harassment, sexual assault, or sexual misconduct.
-Safe Space offers people who have experienced sexual harassment, sexual assault or sexual misconduct an opportunity to share their experiences in a confidential and supportive atmosphere.
+Safe Space is a group of trained students dedicated to supporting people who have experienced sexual harassment, and sexual misconduct.
+Safe Space offers people who have experienced sexual harassment, and sexual misconduct an opportunity to share their experiences in a confidential and supportive atmosphere.
 Members of Safe Space are trained by counselors from the Sexual Assault Support Services of Midcoast Maine and can be reached through campus mail, e-mail, or by telephone to answer questions and provide support.
 As part of their mission of support, Safe Space members sponsor a number of activities throughout the year aimed at educating Bowdoin students about sexual harassment and sexual assault.
 Members are available to discuss these issues with all students and members of the community.
-Names of Student Affairs, Counseling Services, Health Services, and Security.
+Names of members are available from Proctors and Resident Assistants as well as the Office of the Dean of Student Affairs, Counseling Services, Health Services, and Security.